nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 If no other screen sessions are open, you will fall back to the original SSH terminal (screen 1).
 If another screen session is open, you will enter that screen session.
 You can type `exit` until all screen sessions are closed.

 !!!
 Warning
-    Typing `exit` into a screen permanently closes that screen session and all the analyses that are conducted in it
+    - Typing `exit` into a screen permanently closes that screen session and all the analyses that are conducted in it.

-    You may need to type `exit` twice to get the "screen is terminating" message.
-But be sure not to exit too many times or you exit the entire terminal!
+    - You may need to type `exit` twice to get the "screen is terminating" message.
+But be sure to check!

     ```
     exit